-Wildcard subdomains are a useful cPanel feature that allow you to direct non-existing subdomains to a specific folder on your server.
-They serve as a “catch-all” location so that if a user enters a subdomain URL that has yet to be created (for example, http://nothinghere.yourdomain.com) they’ll be directed to the content you determine, rather than an error page.
+Wildcard subdomains are a useful cPanel feature that allows you to direct non-existing subdomains to a specific folder on your server.
+They serve as a “catch-all” location so that if a user enters a subdomain URL that has yet to be created (for example, https://nothinghere.yourdomain.com), they will be directed to the content you determine rather than an error page.

-To create a wildcard subdomain in cPanel
+How to create a wildcard subdomain in cPanel